Unfortunately the library is not able to provide notary services. In order to get a document notarized you must see a certified Notary Public.

 If there is no one at the fire station, it is important to use the red emergency phone located outside the station to call 911.
 Let the operator know that you are requesting to leave your baby at the safe haven at the fire station you are calling from and that no one is there.
 The 911 operator will notify a fire crew in the area to return to the station so that you can physically hand the baby to them.
 You can remain anonymous and no questions will be asked.

-How do I get a tent or canopy permit?
+How do I get a tent permit?

 How do I get help for hoarding?